lamhq/tech-notes/typescript/1-handbook/6-classes.md

 The role of abstract classes is to serve as a base class for subclasses which do implement all the abstract members.

-When a class doesn’t have any abstract members, it is said to be **concrete**.
+When a class doesn't have any abstract members, it is said to be **concrete**.

 ```ts
 abstract class Base {